egrosdou01/personal-blog/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 :::

 ## RKE2 Cluster Validation

-Now that the RKE2 cluster is up and running, lets perform some validation steps to ensure the cluster is working as expected.
+Now that the RKE2 cluster is up and running, let's perform some validation steps to ensure the cluster is working as expected.

 ```bash
 $ kubectl get nodes -o wide